Rajeshlk26/Rajeshlk26/README.md

-- 👋 Hi, I’m @Rajeshlk26
+- 👋 Hi, I’m Rajesh Korishettar
-- 👀 I’m interested in ...
+- 👀 I’m interested in Coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning FullStack
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Frontend and backend projects
-- 📫 How to reach me ...
+- 📫 How to reach me @ rajeshlk16@gmail.com 9035522777

 <!---
 Rajeshlk26/Rajeshlk26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.